namanrajpal/slack-cline/GETTING_STARTED.md

 ## Overview

-You'll be setting up three main components (all via Docker):
+You'll be setting up two main components (all via Docker):
 1. **PostgreSQL Database** - Stores run history and channel mappings
-2. **Cline Core** - The AI agent gRPC server (compiled in Linux container)
-3. **slack-cline Backend** - FastAPI service that connects Slack to Cline Core
+2. **slack-cline Backend** - FastAPI service with embedded Cline CLI

+**Note:** The backend container includes Cline CLI, which automatically manages Cline Core instances and workspaces.
+No separate Cline Core service needed!

 ## Prerequisites

 - Docker and Docker Compose installed
-- Python 3.12+ (for proto compilation only)
+- Python 3.12+ (optional, for local development)
 - A Slack workspace where you can install apps
-- Git for cloning test repositories
+- Git (pre-installed in Docker container)

-**Note:** You do NOT need Node.js locally - Cline Core compiles and runs inside Docker (Linux).

 ## Step 1: Initial Setup